 This Technical Specification (TS) has been produced by ETSI Technical Committee Speech and multimedia Transmission Quality (STQ).

-The present document is part 5 of a multi-part deliverable covering the QoS aspects for popular services in mobile networks, as identified below:
+The present document is part 5 of a multi-part deliverable.
+Full details of the entire series can be found in part 1 [5].